zuhrilgtg08/zuhrilgtg08/README.md

 # Hi there 👋 , I'm Ahmad Zuhril Fahrizal!
 i'm a freelancer web developer.
 I live in Surabaya , East Java, Indonesia.
 I'm fullstack Web Developer.
-And i'am also contributed to open source project
+And i'am also contributed to open source project.
+Nice to meet You Guys !

 ## Current My activity
 - 💬 Ask me about anything, I am happy to help;